fauna/fauna-python/README.md

     ## ...
 ```

-The Event Feed iterator stops when there are no more events to poll.
+The event feed iterator stops when there are no more events to poll.

 ### Error handling

-If a non-retryable error occurs when opening or processing an Event Feed, Fauna
+If a non-retryable error occurs when opening or processing an event feed, Fauna
 raises a ``FaunaException``:

 ```python